F4T1H5/CTIS-164/README.md

-# CTIS164 – Technical Mathematics with Programming
+# CTIS164 – Technical Mathematics with Programming (Fall Semester 2023-2024)

 This repository contains homework assignments for CTIS164, which combines mathematics with C++ programming and basic graphics using OpenGL/FreeGLUT.